coconutswallow/Guides/_resources/discord-login.md

 These scopes have distinct purposes:

-- `guilds` permits the current code to check the user's guild list and check for the Hawthorne Guild ID.
+- `guilds` permits the Oauth to check the user's guild list and check for the Hawthorne Guild ID.
-- `guilds.members.read` permits the current code to retrieve the user's own member record, including nickname and roles, for the Hawthorne Guild.
+- `guilds.members.read` permits the code to retrieve the user's own member record, including nickname and roles, for the Hawthorne Guild.

 These permissions do not give the website permission to read Discord messages, direct messages, friends, contacts, or channel content.